prateek681/object-detection-in-an-urban-environment/README.md

 # Object Detection in an Urban Environment

+## Project Description
+The Goal of the Project is to localize (using bounding boxes) and clasiify cars, pedestrians and cyclists in camera input feed from an urban environment.

 ## Data

 For this project, we will be using data from the [Waymo Open dataset](https://waymo.com/open/).